-What is Wedding Insurance
+What Is Wedding Insurance?

-What Are the Different Kinds of Wedding Insurance?
+What Is Wedding Insurance?

-- Vendor Issues (permits being revoked, bankruptcy or failures)
+- Vendor Issues (permits being revoked, bankruptcy, or failures)

 - People getting sick or injured

 - Property damage that makes the venue unusable

 - Extreme weather